xnuinside/xnuinside/README.md

 I'm Python enthusiast and I like do 🔭 **experiments** **in** **code generation** & **metaprogramming**.

-🌱 If you interesting to participate in any project: **feel free** to open PR or 💬 issue, I very glad to anyone.
+🌱 If you interesting to participate in any project: **feel free** to open PR or 💬 issue, I'm very glad to any participation.

 Right now, :farmer: I'm focusing on supporting & adding new features to: